-The 33rd Molecular Modeling Workshop 2019 (April 8th to 10th) in Erlangen provides research and graduate students, and new postdoctoral scientists the perfect opportunity to present their research to the molecular modeling community.
+The 33rd Molecular Modeling Workshop 2019 (April 8th to 10th) in Erlangen provides research and graduate students, and new postdoctoral scientists with the perfect opportunity to present their research to the molecular modeling community.
 Scientists at the beginning of their academic career are able to meet new colleagues in academia and industry, discuss their research topics and gain valuable feedback.

 The aim of the Modeling Workshop is to introduce research in progress.
 It is the perfect venue to introduce new methods in molecular modeling that can be applied to many disciplines.
 The workshop is suitable for everyone, those who want to gain experience in presentation skills and those who just want to network in a friendly relaxed environment.

-The organisers welcome both poster or lecture contributions in English or German from all areas of molecular modeling including life sciences, physical sciences, material sciences and the nano sciences, including computational biology and chemistry, and cheminformatics.
+The organisers welcome both poster or lecture contributions in English from all areas of molecular modeling including life sciences, physical sciences, material sciences and the nano sciences, including computational biology and chemistry, and cheminformatics.

 This year, Prof. Dr. Paul Czodrowski (TU Dortmund) is responsible for the scientific content of the meeting.